pladaria/xml-reader/README.md

 Default value is `'tag:'`.
 The event driven API emits an event each time a tag is read.
 Use this option to set a name prefix.
 Ignored in `parseSync`;

-## To do

-- CDATA, comments, doctype and other tags are ignored

 ## License